-AP® French Language and Culture and Advanced French students will be able to interpret and discuss historical and cultural topics, as well as current events pertaining to the various communities that exist in the Francophone world.
-Six themes are explored throughout the course: Personal and Public Identities, Families and Communities, Global Challenges, Science and Technology, Contemporary Life, and Beauty and Aesthetics.
-Students use information from a wide range of sources to engage in learning, discussion, and analysis activities as they deepen their understanding of and confidence in the grammatical structures of the language.
-Throughout the year, students engage in reading, writing, speaking, and listening activities and assessments.
-Students may select the AP® or Advanced French track.
-AP® students are expected to delve deeper into the topics, take AP®-style assessments, and prepare for the AP® exam.
-Advanced French is recommended for students who have completed three or four years of French but do not want to prepare for the AP® exam.
+AP® French Language and Culture is designed to provide deeper understanding and broader application into French language.
+By the end of this course, students will be able to interpret and discuss historical and cultural topics, as well as current events pertaining to the various communities that exist in the Francophone world.
+Students explore six themes throughout the course: Personal and Public Identities, Families and Communities, Global Challenges, Science and Technology, Contemporary Life and Beauty and Aesthetics.
+Students use information from a wide range of sources to engage in learning, discussion, and analysis activities as they deepen their understanding and confidence in the grammatical structures of the language.
+Throughout the year, students engage in reading, writing, speaking and listening activities and assessments.
+Students are expected to delve deeply into the topics, take AP®-style assessments and prepare for the AP® exam.

 WHAT STUDENTS SAY